Kagirim/kagiri-portfolio-and-blog/README.md

 ### Blogs

-1. [Mastering Goal Setting] (kagirim.github.io/blog-single.html) - A brief description or teaser of the blog.
+1. [Mastering Goal Setting](kagirim.github.io/blog-single.html) - A brief description or teaser of the blog.

 ## How to Access